spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-a-route.md

 {% info_block infoBox %}

-Note that `AbstractPlugin` specific to the storefront or backend needs to be used.
+Ensure you use `AbstractPlugin` specific to the storefront or backend needs.

 {% endinfo_block %}